How Much Can You Sell on eBay UK Before Paying Tax? (2026 Guide)

 Two bigger decisions can shift what you pay significantly:

 • VAT registration at £90k.
-Once your turnover passes £90k in any rolling 12-month window, you must register for VAT.
-Picking the right scheme (Standard, Flat Rate, Margin) costs typical resellers £1,500+ a year if you get it wrong.
-VAT Strategy Calculator and the £90k threshold guide.
+Once your taxable turnover passes £90k in any rolling 12-month window, you must register for VAT.
+The right accounting method depends on your sales and recoverable input VAT.
+Use the VAT Strategy Calculator for an initial comparison and read the £90k threshold guide, then confirm the treatment with HMRC or a tax adviser.

 What records HMRC expect you to keep